ADirin/Sep1_Imp_2025/Week5/In-class Assignment/exercise.md

 ## Submission
 1. Screenshot: Take a screenshot of the successful test report in Jenkins.
 Ensure your name is visible in the screenshot (e.g., in the Jenkins job name, browser tab, or via a watermark).

-2. Upload: Submit the following two items to the designated Moodle folder:
+2. Upload: Submit the following two items to the designated Oma folder:

     - The screenshot of the Jenkins test report.